Signals Are Not States: Neuro-Symbolic Safeguards for Culturally Aware Classroom AI: The Framework

 \subsection{Perceptual Grounding}

-The perceptual layer can use any off-the-shelf or task-specific modules: pose estimation, body orientation, gaze estimation, hand-raise detection, speaker diarization, ASR, discourse parsing, OCR over slides or boards, object/activity recognition, or audio-prosodic analysis.
-Representative components already exist for robust speech recognition and diarization~\cite{radford2023whisper,bredin2020pyannote}, while classroom-oriented sensing platforms demonstrate the feasibility of integrating visual and audio streams in authentic learning environments~\cite{ahuja2019edusense}. \method{} does not prescribe a particular detector architecture; instead, it requires a standardized output interface so that detectors produce \emph{candidate observations} rather than opaque feature vectors.
-A candidate observation includes: the event or attribute type, the affected entity or entities, the time span, a confidence estimate, and the provenance needed for later audit.
+The perceptual layer may use pose estimation, body orientation, gaze estimation, hand-raise detection, speaker diarization, ASR, translation, discourse parsing, OCR over slides or boards, object/activity recognition, or audio-prosodic analysis.
+Representative components already exist for robust speech recognition and diarization~\cite{radford2023whisper,bredin2020pyannote}, while classroom sensing platforms demonstrate the feasibility of integrating visual and audio streams in authentic learning environments~\cite{ahuja2019edusense}. \method does not prescribe a particular detector architecture; instead, it requires detectors to produce candidate observations with event type, affected entities, time span, confidence, and provenance.

-This interface is important because many classroom signals are approximate and contested.
-For example, ASR may be wrong in the presence of overlapping speech or code-switching, gaze estimates may be degraded by pose or occlusion, and a group activity detector may fail when students are clustered tightly.
-If such uncertainty is hidden, downstream judgments become impossible to interpret.
+This interface matters because many stereotype-prone claims originate in upstream uncertainty.
+ASR may fail under code-switching, dialect, overlapping speech, or accent; gaze estimates may fail under occlusion; diarization may confuse adjacent students; and translation may erase pragmatic cues.
+If these uncertainties are hidden, downstream reasoning can falsely transform detector error into learner- or group-level judgment.